demetratheo/coinCombinations/README.md

 ## Coin Combinations

-This project aims to find and print all the possible coin combinations of a given amount.
+This project aims to find and print all the possible coin combinations for a given amount.

 ### Example